-Just like your dashboards, queries contain interactivity tools to help you and your viewers analyze the details of your results.
+Just like with dashboards, queries contain interactivity tools to help you and your viewers analyze and modify results.

 This article contains the following sections:

 There are multiple interactivity features you can use with your queries.
 You can perform any of the available interactions by selecting a data point or by clicking and dragging across multiple data points.
 When you do this, a drop-down list appears with the following interaction options:

 Use the decompose interaction to slice only selected data points by additional attributes.

 To decompose your data points, you will select an attribute to use as the axis of analysis.
 The results of your selected data point will be sliced by the axis of analysis.
 The axis of analysis attributes replace the attributes originally on your query frame.
 The original attributes become filters with the values of the data point selected.

 For example, if you're measuring # Tickets per Year (Ticket Created), and you select to decompose the 2014 year data point by Requester Name, your query frame would resemble the image below.

 If you do not want your attributes to move to Filters, you can check Keep original element on axis.
 Your attributes remain in their original positions with only the values from the data range selected.